arastogi1111/Columbia-GCal-AI-Agent/README.md

-# Columbia-GCal-AI-Agent
+# Columbia-GCal-AI-Agent 🤖

-Columbia-GCal-AI-Agent is a chrome extension that allows you to add courses in your SSOL wishlist as events to Google Calendar.
+Columbia-GCal-AI-Agent is a chrome extension that allows you to add courses in your SSOL wishlist as events to Google Calendar. 🤤

-**This tool can also function easily for converting ANY text that has an Event to a Google calendar event.**
+### **This tool can also convert ANY text  👑  that has an Event to a Google calendar event.**

-### Did you know that you can just go sit in any class you want at Columbia, for FREE?
-Use this extension to load up some classes you wish to attend.
+#
 ![ezgif-3-8731acb0b8](https://github.com/user-attachments/assets/b541979f-cf94-4543-a585-b3d2d208267b)

+### Did you know that you can just go sit in any class you want at Columbia, for   🆓 ?
+No 🧢
+Use this extension to load up some classes you wished you could attend. 🤫

 ## Installation